1. Format of the book

 There are also many proper names in the book that aren’t in the index.
 Nietzsche is mentioned several times (for example p.
 342).
 Why not index him?
 It seems the “Index of Names” is careless, both in concept and in execution.

-The album of photographs and the index have tremendous potential.
+The album of photographs and the index have real potential.

 The index could become an object of interest in its own right, a kind of counter-narrative to the book, or even a sort of key to its crucial references.
 As it stands it doesn’t work that way, because the names are largely random, and because the listing is incomplete.